Prateek-P1/HEiMDALL/README.md

 # HEiMDALL

-> An OTT streaming platform free for all, free forverI
+> An OTT streaming platform free for all, free forver

 <div align="center">